What exactly is the Fourth Industrial Revolution — and why should you care?

 Biotechnology harnesses cellular and biomolecular processes to develop new technologies and products for a range of uses, including developing new pharmaceuticals and materials, more efficient industrial manufacturing processes, and cleaner, more efficient energy sources.
 Researchers in Stockholm, for example, are working on what is being touted as the strongest biomaterial ever produced.

 Robotics refers to the design, manufacture, and use of robots for personal and commercial use.
 While we’re yet to see robot assistants in every home, technological advances have made robots increasingly complex and sophisticated.
 They are used in fields as wide-ranging as manufacturing, health and safety, and human assistance.

 3D printing allows manufacturing businesses to print their own parts, with less tooling, at a lower cost, and faster than via traditional processes.
-Plus, designs can be customized to ensure a perfect fit.
+Plus, designs can be customised to ensure a perfect fit.

 Innovative materials, including plastics, metal alloys, and biomaterials, promise to shake up sectors including manufacturing, renewable energy, construction, and healthcare.

 The IoT describes the idea of everyday items — from medical wearables that monitor users’ physical condition to cars and tracking devices inserted into parcels — being connected to the internet and identifiable by other devices.
 A big plus for businesses is that they can collect customer data from constantly connected products, allowing them to better gauge how customers use products and tailor marketing campaigns accordingly.
 There are also many industrial applications, such as farmers putting IoT sensors into fields to monitor soil attributes and inform decisions such as when to fertilise.

 Energy capture, storage, and transmission represent a growing market sector, spurred by the falling cost of renewable energy technologies and improvements in battery storage capacity.